MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 What unsafe bits are there in the protocol state, and what do they denote?

-Is saving and restoring a transition frontier best tip?

-For the best tip, is it practical to download breadcrumbs, is there too much data?

 Will the network actually resume, if this plan is followed?